Roger A. Pryor: American Civil War

 He entered the Confederate army as colonel of the 3rd Virginia Infantry Regiment.
 He was promoted to brigadier general on April 16, 1862.
 His brigade fought in the Peninsula Campaign and at Second Manassas, where it became detached in the swirling fighting and temporarily operated under Stonewall Jackson.
 Pryor's command initially consisted of the 2nd Florida, 14th Alabama, 3rd Virginia, and 14th Louisiana.
 During the Seven Days Battles, the 1st (Coppens') Louisiana Zouave Battalion was temporarily attached to it.
-Afterwards, the Louisianans departed and Pryor received two brand-new regiments; the 5th and 8th Florida Infantry.
+Afterwards, the Louisianans departed and Pryor received two brand-new regiments: the 5th and 8th Florida Infantry.
 As a consequence, it became known as "The Florida Brigade".
 At Antietam on September 17, 1862, he assumed command of Anderson's Division in Longstreet's Corps when Maj.
 Gen. Richard H. Anderson was wounded.
-Pryor proved inept as a division commander, and Union troops flanked his position, causing them to fall back in disorder.
+Pryor proved inept as a division commander: Union troops flanked his position, and his troops fell back in disorder.

-As a result, he did not gain a permanent higher field command from the Confederate president.
-Following his adequate performance at the Battle of Deserted House, later in 1863 Pryor resigned his commission and his brigade was broken up, its regiments being reassigned to other commands.
+As a result, he did not gain a permanent higher field command.
+At the Battle of Deserted House (30 January 1863), his outnumbered brigade was driven off the field, but inflicted much heavier casualties.
+Later in 1863 Pryor resigned his commission, and his brigade was broken up, its regiments being reassigned to other commands.

 In August of that year, he enlisted as a private and scout in the 3rd Virginia Cavalry Regiment under General Fitzhugh Lee.
 Pryor was captured on November 28, 1864, and confined in Fort Lafayette in New York as a suspected spy.
 After several months, he was released on parole by order of President Lincoln and returned to Virginia.
 CSA War Clerk and diarist, John B. Jones, mentioned Pryor in his April 9, 1865, entry from Richmond, VA, "Roger A. Pryor is said to have remained voluntarily in Petersburg, and announces his abandonment of the Confederate States cause."

-In the early days of the war, Sara Rice Pryor accompanied her husband and worked as a nurse for the troops.
-In 1863 after he resigned his commission, she stayed in Petersburg and struggled to hold their family together, likely with the help of relatives.
+In the early days of the war, Sara Rice Pryor accompanied her husband and worked as an army nurse.
+In 1863, after he resigned his commission, she stayed in Petersburg and struggled to hold their family together, likely with the help of relatives.
 She later wrote about the war years in her two memoirs published in the early 1900s.

 Pryor looking at a portrait of Abraham Lincoln.